woz-u/DS-Student-Resources/DS107-Big-Data/New-Course-Update/DS107L1-Big-Data-Overview-and-Introduction-to-AWS.md

 Big data refers to both the storage and analysis of large collections of data.
-For perspective, in the year 2010, **[Volume of data/information created, captured, copied, and consumed worldwide from 2010 to 2025(in zettabytes)](https://www.statista.com/statistics/871513/worldwide-data-created/)** 2 zeetabytes was generated but in 2025 there will be 181 zettabytes.
+For perspective, in the year 2010, **[Volume of data/information created, captured, copied, and consumed worldwide from 2010 to 2025(in zettabytes)](https://www.statista.com/statistics/871513/worldwide-data-created/)** 2 zettabytes was generated but in 2025 there will be 181 zettabytes.

 ![A laptop labeled Master Manager has one vertical and two horizontal lines in between connects six laptops, three in row one and three in row two.](Media/GlobalData.png)